OctopuSS7/notes2/french/future.md

 | Vous | -ez  |
 | Ils  | -ont |

-The following verbs are irregular in the imperfect tense.
+The following verbs are irregular in the future tense.

 | Être | Ses |
 | Aller | Ir |